Pipeline Builder

 |---|---|

-Input | The value accepted by run(...) after .build(). |
+Input | The value accepted by run(...).
+This is the schema input type. |

 Output | The current value after the latest stage.
-It starts as Input and changes as stages return new values. |
+It starts as the parsed schema output and changes as stages return new values. |

-Most pipelines only set the first generic.
 TypeScript infers the output after every .step(...), .use(...), .parallel(...), .prompt(...), and .extract(...).

 2. Build, Then Run

-const normalizeTicket = new PipelineBuilder<string>()
+const normalizeTicket = new PipelineBuilder(z.string())

 .step((input) => input.trim())